1886 Serbian parliamentary election

-Parliamentary elections were held in Serbia on 26 April 1886.
+Parliamentary elections were held in Serbia on 26 April 1886 to elect members of the National Assembly.

 Background

 A new government was formed in Serbia in early 1886.
 Attempts by Jovan Ristić to form a government failed after King Milan refused to dissolve Parliament on the grounds that it was not a good time to have a general election during the Bulgarian Crisis.
 It was also thought that whoever controlled the government would be able to influence the election results.

 However, after Milutin Garašanin formed a government, the King granted his request to dissolve Parliament.

 Aftermath

 The new Parliament opened in July.
 Whilst Ristić could not be elected due to being in receipt of a government pension, his supporters won around 15 seats, with the remainder of the 78 opposition seats being held by members of the People's Radical Party.
 Pro-government groups held 82 seats, although 40 of them were appointed by the King.
 However, prior to the election of a new government, the incumbent government had several opposition members arrested or disqualified from voting, reducing them to 68 seats.